Raghav-Deo/key-randomizer/README.md

 # key-randomizer
-This is a simple tool written in python which helps you to randomize your key and make it complex thus hard to guess or crack.
-Note that this tool does not save any of your passwords.
+This is a simple tool written in python 3 which helps you to randomize your key and make it complex thus hard to guess or crack.

 You can use this tool simply by :